 "Most instances in which patients are treated with aminoglycosides involve infants with life-threatening infections," explained Professor Peter S. Steygerfrom from OHSU's School of Medicine.

 The Professor added that the resulting hearing loss could interfere with infants' educational and social development, thereby impacting their quality of life in years to come.
 In order to prevent such unnecessary hearing loss, the researchers also called for the development of non-otoxic antibiotic alternatives.

 "We must swiftly bring to clinics everywhere effective alternatives for treating life-threatening infections that do not sacrifice patients' ability to hear," Professor Steygerfrom stated.

 If you or someone you know has been struggling with everyday listening situations, it could be time to talk to an audiologist.
-You can click here or call 1300 308 125 to request a FREE* appointment with your local HEARINGLife clinic.
+You can click here or call 1300 308 125 to request a no cost* appointment with your local HEARINGLife clinic.

 1ASHA, Ototoxic Medications (Medication Effects).
 Accessed February, 2016.

 2OHSU, Study: Lifesaving antibiotics increase risk of lifelong hearing loss in patients with deadly bacterial infections.
 Accessed February, 2016.